nrc-cnrc/OpenStudio-Measures/measures/nrc_set_wall_conductance_by_necb_climate_zone/tests/README.md

 # Summary Of Test Cases for 'NRCSETWALLCONDUCTANCEBYNECBCLIMATEZONE' Measure

+The following describe the parameter tests that are conducted on the measure.
+Note some of the tests are designed to return a fail and some a success.
+The report below contains all the tests that have the correct response.
+For example the argument range limit tests are expected to fail.

 ## 1 - OutputTestFolder zone7a--1

+This test was expected to pass and it did.

 | Test Argument | Test Value |
 | ------------- | ---------- |
 | necb_template |NECB2017 |